A Complete Business Development Machine

 Upon Completion, it serves as a basis for many relationships that might involve compensation or consideration for the part a person plays in the marketing and sales effort.

 - Commission for a manufacturer’s or outside rep.

-- Commission for someone inside your organization that participates in the sales process (these people are typically not recognized and you may think that doing so would be good for the business.
+- Commission for the various individuals inside your organization that participate in the sales process (these people are typically not recognized and you may think that doing so would be good for the business.

 - A mechanism to assist in the valuation and financing of a business in an acquisition or sale

 The important thing is everyone is compensated for the part they play, and it becomes easier to determine, “who is doing what”.

 Placing a value on each step helps everyone involved in the Marketing and Sales process to recognize, and hopefully appreciate a little more about the amount of work required to ultimately make a sale as well as the value of the work.
 It may be worth mentioning again that most, if not all, these steps take place in some form in every sale.
 How they are done, the amount of time each step requires, and the time between steps, may vary dramatically.
 The entire process may take minutes, months, or even years.